XDgov/data-design-standards/_visualizations/dot-distribution-map.md

 tags: [distribution]
 guidance-always:
 - Always include a legend that indicates how many units of data are represented with each dot.
-- Always use the same size dot and ensure the size of the dots is appropriate of the scale and size of the map.
+- Always use the same size dot and ensure the size of the dots is appropriate for the scale and size of the map.
 - Always ensure that colors are distinguishable when viewed at scale if using more than one color.

 guidance-recommended: